Updated for 2019

 This is the period of time from the start of an outage or service degradation until a NOC (Network Operations Center) or SOC (Service Operations Center) becomes aware of the issue.
 In the case of a fiber cut, the MTTI can be fairly short.
 In the case of a DNS issue, it could be hours; or, in the case of an Access Point (AP) firmware issue, it could be weeks.
 Having advanced warnings of service degradations can significantly reduce the MTTI and provides operators insight into a degraded or poor user experience.

-This is the period of time after an issue has been identified and work to fix the problem starts.
-This is the time typically spent in the “War Room” trying to figure out where the problem is and what network elements are involved.
-Typically, MTTK will require the most time and the most people.
-Fortunately, today’s service assurance technology like NETSCOUT’s nGeniusONE Service Assurance platform provides both early warning of service issues as well as the ability to quickly drill down and understand which elements in the network are having problems.
-Technology like this allows operators to significantly reduce the most time and labor intensive part of MTTR by shortening the MTTK.
+The next stage of MTTR is knowledge.
+Mean-time-to-knowledge (MTTK) is the period of time after a problem has been identified, but before repairs have begun.
+This stage is generally conducted in the “War Room” trying to establish where the problem is and what network elements are involved.
+In most cases, this is the most time consuming aspect of the resolution process.
+It is also the one where advanced service assurance technology, such as NETSCOUT’s nGeniusONE platform can be game-changing in terms of shortening MTTK. nGeniusONE offers both early warning of service issues, as well as the ability to quickly drill down and understand which elements in the network are the root cause of the problems.

-This is the final step in MTTR.
+Lastly is Mean-Time-to-Verify (MTTV), which is the process of ensuring the fix that has been applied is actually working.
 Once a fix or patch has been made the appropriate teams need to work together to verify that the fix works.
 A real-time network monitoring solution is needed to provide views and reports that prove the fix worked and the network, application or service is functioning normally.